arkandias/geyser/README.md

 ### Creating a first user in Keycloak

-The account you created during initialization is a temporary account for the so-called master realm.
+The Keycloak account you created during initialization is a temporary account for the realm `master`.
 This realm is intended to administrate the other realms only.
-Thus, Geyser uses a different realm to authenticate users, namely the geyser realm.
+Thus, Geyser uses a different realm to authenticate users: the realm `geyser`.
 We will now create a first user in this realm, with privileges to administrate the app.
 In a web browser, go to: `https://<server-hostname>/auth`

 1. Connect to Keycloak admin console using the temporary admin account.